Visit My Shop

 To be honest, I had more anxiety and pregnancy scares when I was on birth control then I’ve had since going off.
-I think the hormones we put into our bodies using birth control can cause a lot of pregnancy-like symptoms (sore breasts, nausea, weight gain, etc., so many side effects of birth control are identical to pregnancy), and those freaked me out on a regular and recurring basis.
+The hormones we put into our bodies using birth control mimic pregnancy (they actually tell your body that you ARE pregnant) and can cause a lot of pregnancy-like symptoms (sore breasts, nausea, weight gain, etc., so many side effects of birth control are identical to pregnancy), and those freaked me out on a regular and recurring basis.
 Now that I know my cycle so intimately, I have weekly, if not daily, indicators that my cycle is on-track and my period is on-schedule.

 What changes did you notice going off the pill?

 So many!
 And all of them were good ones!
 I found it easier to lose weight and easier to maintain.
 I feel less mental fog and more mental clarity.
 I really love the natural ups and downs of my cycle, and tapping into the natural strengths and weaknesses that I feel during each weekly phase.